Vital Farms Inc

 Disclosure & Targets for Wastewater Quality & Volume Discharged

-The company disclosed zero non-compliance with water quality permits, standards, and regulations 2022.
-It mentions that its Egg Central Station (ECS) lies in a "low-medium" water risk region in Springfield, Missouri.
-However, the company does not specify that this includes water quality risks.
+The company reported no incidences of non-compliance with water quality permits, standards, and regulations in 2023.
+Its Egg Central Station in Springfield, Missouri, is situated in a "low-medium" water risk region, according to the World Resources Institute's Aqueduct Water Risk Atlas, although it is unclear if this includes water quality risks.

 0.5/1.5